Polar Bear Local Post

 Shrub Oak Local Post in the early 1950's.
 His dog, Alfie, was named as carrier number 1, and the dog achieved widespread acclaim, with cards and letters of affection pouring in from around the world, as well as requests for carriage of mail.

-I have ran my own Local Post (called the Spring River Local Post) since 1982, and although they are mainly operated just for fun and as a diversion; technically, they are clearly authorized by Title 18 of the United States Code (18 USC § 1696), which does allow private mail carriage over any regular routes (and times) in which the USPS does not deliver mail, and for one to do so does not violate the strict monopoly over letter mail that the postal service has maintained since 1847, as long as certain conditions are met and the regular U.S. postage is also paid for subsequent relay.
-As an example, if I miss my rural carrier pickup, the postal service does not offer a route from my house to the post office at 11:30 PM; yet Spring River Local Post does.
-"They" will pick up my mail and deliver it by special courier to the nearest post office for onward postal transmission by the USPS, and they still get their 37¢.
-It is one of those laws that has been on the books since approximately 1873, relatively unchanged.
+I have ran my own Local Post (called the Spring River Local Post) since 1982, and like most modern-day local posts, is mainly operated just for fun and as a diversion; technically, they are clearly authorized by Title 18 of the United States Code (18 USC §1696), which does allow private mail carriage over any regular routes (and times) in which the USPS does not deliver mail, and for one to do so does not violate the strict monopoly over letter mail that the postal service has maintained since 1847, as long as certain conditions are met and the regular U.S. postage is also paid for subsequent relay.
+As an example, if I miss my rural carrier pickup, the postal service does not offer a route from my house to the post office anytime after 2PM in the afternoon; yet Spring River Local Post does.
+"They" will pick up my mail and deliver it by special courier to the nearest post office for onward postal transmission by the USPS, and the USPS still gets their 44¢.
+It is one of those laws that has been on the books since approximately 1873, and for the most part, is relatively unchanged.

 Although many local post stamps are denominated, my guess is that very few, if any, actually really charge for the "service" of carrying mail to or from the nearest post office.
-There have been some instances in the 20th century when that really did occur, such as mail to obscure resort areas and notably to Rattlesnake Island, Ohio, where the post office more or less forgot them, in their opinion.
+There have been some instances in the 20th century when that really did occur, such as mail to obscure resort areas and notably to Rattlesnake Island, Ohio, where the post office more or less forgot them, in the opinion of the residents, who had no mail service.
+They established a local post service.
+The Rattlesnake Island Local Post, to carry mail to the island residents, and as of 2009, it is still operational.
+The Wichita Stamp Club has an informational page about the Rattlesnake Island Local Post here.
 Some local post operators produce a lot of Cinderella material, some which could charitably be termed as being borderline goofy, and they do charge for the stamps/labels, as getting anything printed professionally costs money.
-Some local post stamps or labels are very professional looking, and others might be termed as homemade or produced on the PC with a desktop program.
+Some local post stamps or labels are very professional looking, and others might be termed as homemade or are produced on the PC with a desktop program.
 Mainly, local post operators seek to have fun with their creations, and to lend their outgoing mail some decorative flair.
+Also see MailArt.
+In many instances, the decoration approaches what would be considered as a piece of “mail art.”

 Local post stamps and labels are often included in the peripheral area of "Cinderellas", yet are a sub-specialty all to their own.
-Local Post stamps are typically applied to the front side of the cover, but in this case, it was on the back, and the large "cancellation" device Mills used probably called for that.
-I do not have any of these polar bear local post stamps for sale or trade, and this is the only cover I have.
+Local Post stamps are typically applied to the front side of the cover, but in this case, it was on the back, and the large "cancellation" device Mills used probably called for that, due to the design on the front side.
+I do not have any of these polar bear local post stamps for sale or trade, and this was the only cover I have.
+(It was part of the entire collection you see on these pages; lost in the divorce!
+My entire collection was sold by my ex during the pendency of action and the profits taken for her own use, and the spineless judge would not even consider equity, which he is allowed to do … i.e. “it’s nice to have the judge in your pocket” theory alive and well.)

 Scan of a beautiful cover from the Polar Bear Local Post for the 1984 Alaska Statehood issue.